HMS Basilisk (H11): Description

 Basilisk displaced 1360 LT at standard load and 1790 LT at deep load.
 The ship had an overall length of 323 ft, a beam of 32 ft 3 in and a draught of 12 ft 3 in.
 She was powered by a pair of Brown-Curtis geared steam turbines, each driving one shaft, using steam provided by three Admiralty 3-drum boilers.
 The turbines developed a total of 34000 shp and gave a maximum speed of 35 kn.
 Basilisk carried enough fuel oil to give her a range of 4800 nmi at 15 kn.
 The ship's complement was 134 officers and ratings, although it increased to 142 during wartime.

 The B-class destroyers mounted four QF 4.7-inch (120 mm) Mk IX guns in single mounts.
 For anti-aircraft (AA) defence, they had two 40 mm QF 2-pounder Mk II AA guns mounted on a platform between their funnels.
 The ships were fitted with eight above-water 21 in torpedo tubes in a pair of quadruple mounts.
-One depth charge rail and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.
+One depth charge rail and two throwers were fitted; 20 depth charges were originally carried but this increased to 35 shortly after the war began.
 The ship was fitted with a Type 119 ASDIC set to detect submarines by reflections from sound waves beamed into the water.

 Construction and career

 Basilisk was ordered on 4 March 1929 from John Brown & Company at Clydebank, Glasgow, under the 1928 Naval Programme.
-She was laid down on 19 August 1929, and launched on 6 August 1930, as the eighth RN ship to carry this name.
+She was laid down on 19 August 1929 and launched on 6 August 1930, as the eighth RN ship to carry the name.
 Basilisk was completed on 4 March 1931 at a cost of £220,342, excluding items supplied by the Admiralty such as guns, ammunition and communications equipment.
 After her commissioning, she was assigned to the 4th Destroyer Flotilla with the Mediterranean Fleet until 1936.
 The flotilla was reassigned to the Home Fleet in September 1936.

 On 6 August 1936, during the first weeks of the Spanish Civil War, Basilisk became involved in the aftermath of the naval action known as Convoy de la Victoria, when she was shelled and straddled by the ageing Spanish nationalist gunboat Dato while arriving in Gibraltar.
 The gunboat misidentified the British warship as a republican destroyer of the Churruca class.
 In February 1937 Basilisk arrived at the port of Málaga, Spain, captured a few days before by the Franco's forces.
 Basilisk's captain gained the release of Sir Peter Chalmers Mitchell, a British zoologist resident in Málaga, who was arrested by Franco's troops due to his support of the Spanish Republic.
 The ship became the emergency destroyer at Devonport in March 1939 and was assigned to the 19th Destroyer Flotilla when World War II began.